sophiatu2/trader-joes/README.md

 2. api_secret: string
 3. base_url: string
 4. asset_list: list of dictionaries (e.g., `[{"ticker": "ABC", "yfticker": yf.Ticker("ABC"), "holding": False), "quantity": 0}]`)
+5. email: string (optional if you want trading instructions to be emailed to you)
+6. password: string (optional app specific password for gmail if you want trading instructions to be emailed to you)

-## Real-time trading
+## Trading

-Run `python trade.py` for a real-time trading simulation.
-Trades execute every minute based on data from the past day, though these parameters can all be changed.
+Run `python trade.py` and uncomment the while loop for a real-time trading simulation.
+Parameters can be changed to execute trades at different intervals based on different periods of historical data.
+Uncomment the send_email function if you do not want the trades to be emailed to you.

 ## Back Testing